eudoxia0/eudoxia0.github.io/article/_drafts/some-data-should-be-code.md

     )
 ```

 Fortunately this exists: it's called [doit], but it's not widely known.

-I haven't used it enough to know whether this is accidental or if it's the wrong abstraction.
+---

 A lot of things are like Makefiles: data that should be lifted one level up to become code.